nyavro/i18nPlugin/README.md

 -   Enable partially translated keys inspection

     When set, warns when key exists in some translation files and is missing in another; suggests 'Create missing translations' quick fix

+-   Vue

+    Enables vue-i18n support

+-   Support vue namespaces

+    Applicable only with Vue setting.
+When set, considers first component of a translation key as 'namespace'.
+    For instance, key 'sample.xx.xx' will try to find translation inside the file 'sample.json/yml'.

 ## Frameworks & Libraries